 The supergraph of the program will not be complete in the presence of indirect jumps and indirect calls.
-Consequently, missing jump and call edges need to be inserted during VSA.
-For instance, suppose that VSA is interpreting an indirect jump instruction J1: jmp 1000[eax4], and let the current abstract store at this instruction be {eax \mapsto $([0, 9], \bot, ..., \bot)$.
+Consequently, missing jump and call edges need to be inserted during value-set analysis.
+For instance, suppose that value-set analysis is interpreting an indirect jump instruction J1: jmp 1000 [eax\4], and let the current abstract store at this instruction be $\{eax \mapsto ([0,9], \bot, ..., \bot)$ .
 Edges need to be added from J1 to the instructions whose addresses could be in memory locations {1000, 1004, ..., 1036}.
 If the addresses {1000, 1004, ..., 1036} refer to the read-only section of the program, then the addresses of the successors of J1 can be read from the header of the executable.
-If not, the addresses of the successors of J1 in locations {1000, 1004, ..., 1036} are determined from the current abstract store at J1.
-Due to possible imprecision in VSA, it could be the case that VSA reports that the locations {1000, 1004, ..., 1036} have all possible addresses.
-In such cases, VSA proceeds without adding new edges.
+If not, the addresses of the successors of J1 in locations {1000, 1004, ..., 1036} are determined from the current abstract value at J1.
+Due to possible imprecision in valueset analysis, it could be the case that value-set analysis reports that the locations {1000, 1004.....
+1036 have all possible addresses.
+In such cases, value-set analysis proceeds without adding new edges.
 However, this could lead to an under-approximation of the value-sets at program points.
 Therefore, the analysis issues a report to the user whenever such decisions are made.
 We will refer to such instructions as unsafe instructions.
-Another issue with using the results of VSA is that an address identified as a successor of J1 might not be the start of an instruction.
+Another issue with using the results of value-set analysis is that an address identified as a successor of J1 might not be the start of an instruction.
 Such addresses are ignored, and the situation is reported to the user.